The-code-giant/llm-optimizer/memory/status.md

-Okay, here is a project status template for the LLM Optimizer project, formatted in markdown as requested.
+Okay, here is a project status template for the Clever Search project, formatted in markdown as requested.

 ```markdown
 ---